angelozerr/mongo-jee/README.md

       	  <param-value>mongodb://localhost:12345</param-value>
       	</context-param>

-After that you can use MongoProvider.getMongo() anywhere
+Once MongoServletContextListener is started, you can use MongoProvider.getMongo() anywhere

 Download
 =========